dehobitto/vimtodo/README.md

 Vimtodo is based on vim controls, and has mousefree controls.

+Controls:

-I - new task
+I - new task;
-D - delete task
+F4 - delete task;
-M - mark/unmark task done
+M - mark/unmark task done;
-C - change task
+C - change task;
-J/k - Up/Down in the list, just like vim
+J/K - Up/Down in the list, just like vim;
+D - show/add description;